drowe67/freedv-gui/USER_MANUAL.md

 1. Enhancements:
     * Add 20% buffer for systems that are marginally able to decode 2020.
 (PR #355)
+    * Enable RTS and DTR for PTT input to provide a voltage source for some footswitches.
+(PR #354)

 ## V1.8.8.1 March 2023